OPPO Showcases Its Sustainability Actions At COP28

 Hashtag: #OPPO #COP28

-The issuer is solely responsible for the content of this announcement.
-About OPPO OPPO is a leading global smart device brand.
-Since the launch of its first mobile phone - "Smiley Face" - in 2008, OPPO has been in relentless pursuit of the perfect synergy of aesthetic satisfaction and innovative technology.
+OPPO is a leading global smart device brand.
+Since the launch of its first mobile phone 'Smiley Face' in 2008, OPPO has been in relentless pursuit of the perfect synergy of aesthetic satisfaction and innovative technology.
 Today, OPPO provides a wide range of smart devices spearheaded by the Find and Reno series.
 Beyond devices, OPPO also provides its users with the ColorOS operating system and internet services such as OPPO Cloud and OPPO+.
 OPPO has footprints in more than 60 countries and regions, with more than 40,000 employees dedicated to creating a better life for customers around the world.

 Legal Disclaimer: